Carel-Ttrumpet/extwitter/README.md

 ```

 #### cursor
-Some of Twtitter API have paging capability for retrieving large number of items through cursor.
+Some of Twitter API have paging capability for retrieving large number of items through cursor.
 The following is an example to iteratively call the API to fetch all the items.

 ```elixir
 defmodule Retriever do